The classification of 2-connected 7-manifolds: Examples

 \subsection{Tangentially homotopy equivalent manifolds}

-Let $N_0$ and $N_1$ be closed smooth manifolds of the same dimension and let $\tau_{N_i}$ denote the stable tangent bundle of $N_i$.
-A tangential homotopy equivalence $f \colon N_0 \to N_1$ is a homotopy equivalence such that there is a stable vector bundle isomorphism $f^*\tau_{N_1} \cong \tau_{N_2}$.
+Let $N_0$ and $N_1$ be closed smooth manifolds with tangent bundles $TN_0$ and $TN_1$.
+A homotopy equivalence $f \colon N_0 \to N_1$ is called {\em tangential} if there is a bundle isomorphism $f^*TN_1 \cong TN_0$.
 It is natural to ask under what conditions tangentially homotopy equivalent manifolds are necessarily homeomorphic, and this question was studied in detail by Madsen, Taylor and Williams in \cite{madsen80}.

 In \cite[p.\,144]{crowley02} it was proven the $2$-connected manifolds give rise to examples of non-homeomorphic tangentially homotopy equivalent manifolds.
 We present a simplified version of the proof here, which starts with the following